fumin/paxuby/README.md

     => 'the_value'
   ```

-* Enjoy the fault-tolerance provided by Paxos
+* Enjoy the fault-tolerance provided by Paxos by stopping one of the processes
+perhaps using ctrl-C.

 ## Interface between paxuby and backends
 The main interface lies in the `App` module.
 Custom backends can be supported by implementing: